 Keurig Dr Pepper was formed in July 2018 from the acquisition of Dr Pepper Snapple Group by coffee company Keurig Green Mountain for around $21bn in cash and shares.
 It is the world's third biggest carbonated soft drinks marketer behind Coca-Cola and PepsiCo, and also the US market leader in single serve home coffeemakers.
 Dr Pepper is the #4 carbonated beverage brand in the US; Snapple is among the leaders in the iced tea segment.
 In addition, the group controls a portfolio of more than 50 other products, including 7 Up (in North America only), Mott's, Canada Dry, A&W root beer, Mexican bottled water Penafiel and local rights to the Schweppes brand.
 It acquired "new age" beverage business Bai Brands in 2016.
 However, the soft drinks business now operates solely in North America and the Caribbean.
-The business was previously a division of the former Cadbury Schweppes.
-That group began a sell-off of what was then a global soft drinks operation at the end of the 1990s.
+It was previously a division of global confectionery and drinks company Cadbury Schweppes.
+That group began a sell-off of its soft drinks operation at the end of the 1990s.
 An initial deal to transfer the business to Coca-Cola was partly blocked by regulators, forcing Cadbury to sell off its drinks units in several separate transactions.
 The final stage of the disposal, spinning off Dr Pepper Snapple as an independent company, was completed in 2008.
 Combined sales in 2017 for the Keurig and Dr Pepper companies were around $11bn.
 Dr Pepper Snapple's reported revenues of $6.7bn that year.
 Keurig's Bob Gamgort is CEO of the merged group.
 Though still publicly quoted, the company is majority controlled by the private investment group JAB Holdings.

-Which agencies handle advertising for Dr Pepper Snapple Group?
+Which agencies handle advertising for Keurig Dr Pepper?
 Find out more from Adbrands Account Assignments

-Who are the competitors of Dr Pepper Snapple Group?
+Who are the competitors of Keurig Dr Pepper?
 See Soft Drinks Sector for other companies

 Recent stories from Adbrands Weekly Update: